voku/purl/README.markdown

 WARNING: this is only a Fork of "https://github.com/jwage/purl"

-Purl is a simple Object Oriented URL manipulation library for PHP 5.3+
+Purl is a simple Object Oriented URL manipulation library for PHP.

 ## Installation